VinceMagick/DataScienceCapstoneProject/README.md

     • Insulin
     • BMI
     2. Visually explore these variables using histograms.
 Treat the missing values accordingly.
-    3. There are integer and float data type variables in this dataset.
-Create a count (frequency) plot describing the data types and the count of variables.
+    3. This dataset contains integer and float variables.
+Create a count (frequency) plot describing the data types and the number of variables.

 #### Data Exploration: